nipoppy/nipoppy/nipoppy_new/docs/source/schemas/index.rst

     See the :ref:`Quickstart guide <customizing-config>` for an example config file that shows these nested structures.

+Below is the schema used for the global configuration :term:`JSON` file.

 .. jsonschema:: config.json

 .. _manifest-schema: